SwedbankPay/developer.swedbankpay.com/README.md

    and response examples.
 6. `apiHost`: This constant is used to replace the host urls of request and responses.
+7. `apiUrl`: This constant is used to replace the api url for request and response examples.
-7. `frontEndUrl`: This constant is used to replace the frontend urls in request and response examples.
+8. `frontEndUrl`: This constant is used to replace the frontend urls in request and response examples.

 Using these constants makes our documentation more resilient to change and makes